Heath Town: History

 Wolverhampton was connected to the railways in 1837, with the first station located at Wednesfield Heath, later known as Heath Town, on the Grand Junction Railway.
 This station was demolished in 1965.

-In 1850 the Holy Trinity Church and almshouses were built, as part of the expansion of Heath Town and in 1888 the separate Wednesfield and Heath Town urban district councils were created.
-The Heath Town Urban District was later abolished in 1927 to become part of Wolverhampton.)
+In 1850 the Holy Trinity Church and almshouses were built, as part of the expansion of Heath Town.

+On 31 December 1894 Heathtown became a civil parish, being formed from the part of the parish of Wednesfield in Heath Town Urban District.
+On 1 April 1927 the parish was abolished and merged with Wolverhampton.
+In 1921 the parish had a population of 13,082.
+From 1894 to 1927 Heathtown was an urban district.

 In the late 19th century, many terraced houses were built next to the factories near the main road to Lichfield.
-In the 1960s many of these were demolished, they were replaced with a new estate designed by Wolverhampton Borough architects.
+In the 1960s many of these were demolished and replaced with a new estate designed by Wolverhampton Borough architects.
 The new Heath Town estate was officially opened in April 1969 by Princess Margaret.
 The former street plan was defined by the line of the Wolverhampton Road and Lincoln, Inkerman and Grove streets have kept their original names.

 New Cross Hospital is built on the site of the former New Cross Workhouse.
 The design of the new buildings came about through a competition and the winning entry was from Arthur Marshall of Nottingham.
 The foundation stone was laid in September 1900 by Chairman of the Guardians, Mr Price, and the workhouse was formally opened on 24 September 1903.
 The workhouse could take up to 1,246 inmates, 20 nurses, and 60 other officers.
 The buildings occupied an area of six acres, and the total cost was £156,879.
 After 1930, control of the workhouse site passed to the Wolverhampton Public Assistance Committee and it became New Cross Hospital.
 Many of the old workhouse blocks have now been replaced by modern buildings.

 In the 1900s the Chubb Lock and Safe Company was a major employer in Heath Town.
 In 1908 the Chubb safe works was opened on Wednesfield Road and workers were transferred from the London safe works which had closed.
 In 1938 Chubb & Son's Lock & Safe Co Ltd premises were expanded and workers were moved from the premises in Railway Street.
 Chubb remained an important industry in Heath Town until 2000 when it was sold to Assa Abloy, a Swedish lock maker and Gunnebo, another Swedish security company.
 The Wednesfield Road safe works were closed and much of the site was sold off for housing.